Symatem/Documentation/Processing/Programming.md

 ### Inspiration
 - LISP
-    - Reflection & meta-programming: Programs are data too
+    - Meta-programming / reflection / homoiconicity: Programs are of the same structure as other objects / data
     - Recursion instead of iteration
     - Minimalistic syntax: Almost projectional editing
     - Primitives are just an optimization and can be constructed using others